the-ahuja-lab/Gcoupler/README.md

 ### Introduction

-Gcoupler, which leverages an integrative approach combining _de novo_ ligand design, statistical methods, and Graph Neural Networks for rational prediction of high-affinity ligands.
+Gcoupler leverages an integrative approach combining _de novo_ ligand design, statistical methods, and Graph Neural Networks for rational prediction of high-affinity ligands.
 Gcoupler offers an efficient and comparatively faster route to explore endogenous allosteric sites of GPCRs, including the GPCR-Gα interface. <br/><br/>

 ## How to use Gcoupler?